omerkolcak/TV-Series-Song-Matcher/README.md

 ![alt text for screen readers](images/application.gif "Application")

 Also, I made different experiments for the other tv series.
 Ready for the Beat by Styline matched with the Silicon Valley with the 93% probability score.
 Unfortunately, I could not come up with any song for Vikings.
-Therefore, I investigated this further, and I found that more than 90% of the songs composed by Trevor Morris specifically for Vikings.
+Therefore, I investigated this further, and I found that more than 90% of the songs are composed by Trevor Morris specifically for Vikings.
 This may show that, songs are too specific and have its own charactersitic, so that it is hard to match with different songs.